ai-data-innovators/ChatGPT-for-Salesforce/README.md

 Now the screen looks like this
 ![Salesforce Connected App for GPT](https://github.com/ai-data-innovators/ChatGPT-for-Salesforce/blob/main/images/Salesforce-Connected-App-for-GPT-Configuration.png)

 9. Save the connected app.
-After save, click the "Continue" buttom to go to the connected app screen, which has a "**Manage Consumer Details**" button.
+After saving, click the "Continue" buttom to go to the connected app screen, which has a "**Manage Consumer Details**" button.
 Click the button to get the "**Consumer Key and Secret**".
 10. Note down the following infomation needed for ChatGPT configuration.
   * **Consumer Key**
   * **Consumer Secret**